A Single Man

-A Single Man is a 2009 American period romantic drama film based on the 1964 novel of the same name by Christopher Isherwood.
+A Single Man is a 2009 American period romantic drama film based on the 1964 novel by Christopher Isherwood.
 The directorial debut of fashion designer Tom Ford, the film stars Colin Firth, who was nominated for the Academy Award for Best Actor for his portrayal of George Falconer, a depressed gay British university professor living in Southern California in 1962.

-The film premiered on September 11, 2009, at the 66th Venice International Film Festival, and went on the film festival circuit.
+The film premiered on September 11, 2009, at the 66th Venice International Film Festival, where Firth won the Volpi Cup for Best Actor, and went on the film festival circuit.
 After it screened at the 34th Toronto International Film Festival, The Weinstein Company picked it up for distribution in the United States and Germany.
 An initial limited run in the United States commenced on December 11, 2009, to qualify it for the 82nd Academy Awards with a wider release in early 2010.

 Plot

 On November 30, 1962, a month after the Cuban Missile Crisis, George Falconer is a middle-aged English college professor living in Los Angeles.
 George dreams that he encounters the body of his longtime partner, Jim, at the scene of the car accident that took Jim's life eight months earlier.
 He bends down to kiss his dead lover.
 After awakening, George delivers a voiceover discussing the pain and depression he has endured since Jim's death and his intention to end his life that evening.

-George receives a phone call from his dearest friend, Charley, who projects lightheartedness despite her also being miserable.
+George receives a phone call from his dearest friend, Charley, who projects lightheartedness despite also being miserable.
 George goes about his day putting his affairs in order and focusing on the beauty of isolated events, believing he is seeing things for the last time.
 At times, he recalls his sixteen-year-long relationship with Jim.

 During the school day, George comes into contact with a student, Kenny Potter, who shows interest in George and disregards conventional boundaries of student–professor discussion.
 George also forms an unexpected connection with a Spanish male prostitute, Carlos.
 That evening, George meets Charley for dinner.
 Though they initially reminisce and amuse themselves by dancing, Charley's desire for a deeper relationship with George and her failure to understand his relationship with Jim angers George.

 George goes to a bar and discovers that Kenny has followed him.
 They get a round of drinks, go skinny dipping, and then return to George's house and continue drinking.
 George passes out and wakes up in bed with Kenny asleep in another room.
 While watching Kenny, George discovers that he has fallen asleep holding George's gun to keep George from killing himself.
 George locks the gun away, burns his suicide notes and in a voiceover explains that he has rediscovered the ability "to feel, rather than think".
 As he makes peace with his grief, George suffers a heart attack and dies, while envisioning Jim appearing and kissing him.